* Says onshore U.S. production to be self-funding in 2016

 The company sees total onshore U.S. production of 500,000 barrels of oil equivalent per day by the same date, roughly the total output of a large U.S. independent producer.

-Predicated on what BHP forecasts will be a rising U.S. gas price, this would allow the U.S. onshore business to fund itself from the 2016 financial year.
+Predicated on what BHP forecasts will be a rising U.S. gas price, this would allow the U.S. onshore business to generate cash from the 2016 financial year.

 BHP, already a significant oil and gas player, moved heavily into U.S. shale in 2011, acquiring the Fayetteville assets from U.S. energy group Chesapeake and months later Petrohawk Energy.

-It spent $20 billion including debt just before a major downturn in U.S. natural gas prices in deals that made it one of the largest foreign investors in U.S. shale since 2008, and has since written down nearly $3 billion on those assets.
+It spent almost $17 billion - or $20 billion including debt - just before a major downturn in U.S. natural gas prices in deals that made it one of the largest foreign investors in U.S. shale since 2008.

-The group said on Tuesday it would focus on investment on Australia, the United States and, potentially, Trinidad and Tobago, where exploration has focused on promising deepwater acreage following an improvement in Trinidad's fiscal terms on leases.
+The group said on Tuesday it would focus on investment on Australia, the United States and, potentially, Trinidad and Tobago, where exploration has focused on promising deepwater acreage.

 It sold its stake in Liverpool Bay, a major integrated development of five producing oil and gas fields off the British coast, in October 2013.